If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Heel spurs can cause significant discomfort and disrupt your daily routine.
 A common symptom is a sharp, knife-like pain in the heel when you first stand up in the morning, which can make getting out of bed challenging.
 Throughout the day, this pain often transforms into a dull ache, while inflammation and swelling at the front of the heel become noticeable.
 You might also feel heat radiating from the affected area and observe a small, visible bone-like protrusion under the heel.
 The heel's bottom may be tender to touch, making walking barefoot particularly uncomfortable.
 If you are experiencing these symptoms, it is important to seek professional help.
 A podiatrist can provide a precise diagnosis and effective treatment options tailored to your needs.
 Do not let heel spurs keep you from your daily activities.
 It is suggested you schedule an appointment with a podiatrist to get back on your feet comfortably.

 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
-To get medical care for your heel spurs, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will do everything possible to treat your condition.
+To get medical care for your heel spurs, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will do everything possible to treat your condition.

 Heels Spurs